2KAbhishek/mkrepo/README.md

 git clone https://github.com/2kabhishek/mkrepo
 cd mkrepo
 # Link mkrepo to a directory that's in PATH (~/Applications/bin here)
-ln -sfnv "$PWD/mkrepo.sh" ~/Applications/bin/mkrepo
+ln -sfnv "$PWD/mkrepo.sh" ~/.local/bin/mkrepo
 ```

 ## Using mkrepo

-If you have an existing project, you can use `mkrepo project_dirname` to create a new repo with the same name and it will automatically set things up for you.
+If you have an existing project, you can use `mkrepo project_dirname` to create a new repo with the same name, and it will automatically set things up for you.

 For new repos you can use `mkrepo` to create a new repo that uses the template you pass (mkrepo if empty) for setting things up.